jD91mZM2/termplay/README.md

 # termplay
 *Name by the awesome [@tbodt](https://github.com/tbodt)*

-**NOTICE!** `termplay` video only supports YouTube right now.
+**NOTICE!** `termplay` only supports video and YouTube right now.
 That is because it was recently renamed from `play-youtube`,
-and is slowly being converted to supporting any video/image.
+and is slowly being converted to supporting all of YouTube/video/image.

 Are you a terminal fanboy like me?
 Sure, but do you ever watch YouTube?
 In your terminal?